 Flights from the UK and Ireland

 It takes between eight and eleven hours to fly from the UK direct to India.
-A number of carriers fly nonstop from London Heathrow to Delhi and Mumbai; these currently include Air India (w airindia.com), Jet Airways (w jetairways.com), Virgin Atlantic (w virgin-atlantic.com) and British Airways (w ba.com), who also fly nonstop to Kolkata, Chennai and Bengaluru.
+A number of carriers fly nonstop from London Heathrow to Delhi and Mumbai; these currently include Air India, Jet Airways (jetairways.com), Virgin Atlantic and British Airways, who also fly nonstop to Chennai, Hyderabad and Bengaluru.
 Numerous other European and Middle Eastern carriers offer one-stop services via their home city in Europe or the Gulf.
 From elsewhere in the UK and Ireland you’ll have to take an indirect flight, changing planes at either Heathrow or somewhere else in Europe, the Middle East or Asia.
-Both scheduled fares and flight-only charters usually start from around £500.
+Both nonstop scheduled fares and flight-only charters usually start from around £450, although indirect routes, usually via the Gulf, can be found for as little as £330 return at slack times.

 Flights from the US and Canada

 India is on the other side of the planet from the US and Canada.
 If you live on the east coast it’s quicker to travel via Europe, while from the west coast it’s roughly the same distance (and price) whether you travel via Europe or the Pacific.
-There are currently nonstop flights from New York to Delhi and Mumbai on Air India and Continental (w continental.com), to Mumbai on Delta (w delta.com) and from Chicago to Delhi on American Airlines (w aa.com).
+There are currently nonstop flights from New York to Delhi and Mumbai on Air India and United.
 Otherwise, you’ll probably stop over somewhere in Europe (most often London), the Gulf, or both.
-Nonstop flights take around 15–16 hours, with fares from New York to Mumbai/Delhi starting at around US$1250.
-There are currently no nonstop flights from the west coast; count on a minimum 22 hours’ travel time.
-Fares start at around US$1500.
+Nonstop flights take around 15–16 hours, with fares from New York to Mumbai/Delhi starting at around US$800, while indirect flights go from as little as US$660.
+Apart from Air India’s new nonstop service from San Francisco to Delhi (16hr), you will have to change when travelling from the west coast, with fares starting at around US$900.

-The only nonstop flight to India from either Australia or New Zealand at present is Qantas’s (w qantas.com.au) service from Sydney to Mumbai (with a flying time of around 13hr); otherwise, you’ll have to make at least one change of plane in a southeast Asian hub city (usually Kuala Lumpur, Singapore or Bangkok).
-Fares start from around Aus$1700.
-Flying from New Zealand, the cheapest fares to India start at around NZ$2000 from Auckland; add on approximately NZ$200 for flights from Wellington or Christchurch.
+Air India offer nonstop services to Delhi from Melbourne and Sydney, each taking around thirteen hours; otherwise you’ll have to make at least one change of plane in a Southeast Asian hub city (usually Hong Kong, Kuala Lumpur, Singapore or Bangkok).
+Flying from Melbourne or Sydney fares start from around Aus$900, while from Auckland the cheapest fares start at around NZ$1250; add on approximately NZ$200 for flights from Wellington or Christchurch.

 Everything you need to know before you set off.